johnaschami/johnaschami/README.md

 #### 📘 Academic Pursuits
 - Master degree in Data Science and Advanced Analytics.
-- Thesis: Focusing on empowering SMEs through Collaborative AutoML for data-driven transformations.
+- Thesis: Design Auto-ML Framework for SMEs Digital Transformation.
 #### 💻 Professional Experience
 - Currently working at Microsoft, where I'm fortunate to contribute to our AI and IoT tools.
 - Leveraging data to enhance user experience and drive meaningful insights.